cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

     >>> coreBundle = metadata.MetadataBundle('core')
     >>> coreBundle = metadata.MetadataBundle(corpus.CoreCorpus())

-However, you'll need to remember to read the data from disk, as that isn't handled automatically when you manually instantiate metadata bundles:
+However, you'll need to read the bundle's saved data from disk before you can do anything useful with the bundle, as that isn't handled automatically when you manually instantiate metadata bundles:

 ::